 Fashion trends change every season, so you'll see pieces going out of style just as quickly as they arrived on the fashion scene.
-However, good manners will always be in vogue, so when you choose whatever current fashion to wear, don't push proper etiquette aside.

 People pass judgment on you based on how you look, how you act, and how respectful you are to others.
 Give yourself every advantage by following proper fashion etiquette guidelines.
 It's always a good idea to have something in your closet that is versatile enough to be worn for a variety of occasions.
 You can break up a suit and wear the jacket with a dress and the slacks with a tank top and cardigan.

 When dressing for the workplace, you need to consider the environment and dress code of the company.
 Most companies today request business casual, but there are still some that want their employees to come to work in professional business attire.
 Many offices allow casual attire (jeans and T-shirts) every day of the week and not just casual Friday.